Neamar/storylines/specs.md

 * `/=`, divide `lhs` by `rhs`.
 Only valid for scalars, will throw a Runtime exception otherwise.
 * `APPEND TO`, append `rhs` to the `lhs` list.
 Only valid for arrays, will throw a Runtime exception otherwise
 * `REMOVE FROM`, remove `rhs` from `lhs` if present in the list.
 Only remove once, do nothing if `rhs` is not in `lhs`.
 Only valid for arrays, will throw a Runtime exception otherwise

+## Story bundle
+A *Story bundle* is generated automatically from the story config and storylines.

+It is one big JSON containing all the data properly formatted.

+All the keys from the config are first-level keys in the *Story bundle* (`version`, `story_title`, ...).
+The config FrontMatter content is stored under `story_description`.

+In addition, a key named `storylines` holds an array of all the storylines.
+Similarly to the config, every event YML file is converted to JSON (with shorthand modifiers replaced), with an additional `storyline` key containing the current storyline slug, and `event` key containing the current event slug; The event FrontMatter content is stored under `description`.